peteroupc/html3dutil/doc/H3DU.SurfaceBuilder.md

 #### Parameters

 * `surface` (Type: Object)<br>A <a href="H3DU.Surface.md">surface evaluator object</a> that describes the parametric surface used to generate positions.
 * `size` (Type: number) (optional)<br>The number of elements in each position and normal.
 For example, if the attribute is 3-dimensional, this parameter is 3.
 If null, undefined, or omitted, the default is 3.
+Throws an error if this value is 0 or less.

 #### Return Value